dishant4163/JavaScript-Series/10_Classes_and_OOP/1_notes.md

     -> Classes feature was introduced with ECMAScript 2015 specification (referred to as ES6).
 However, imp. to note that JS primarily a prototype-based language.

     -> Its classes are primarily syntactic sugar over.

+    -> In other words, it provides a more familiar syntax for developers coming form class-based languages such as Java or C++.